Timeline : Prehistory in the North East 10,000 BC to AD 43

 Hasting Hill (or ‘Hastings Hill’) is the most notable Neolithic site between the Tyne and Tees and as a location continued to be of importance into the Bronze Age.
 It is situated on the western outskirts of Sunderland close to the A19 on the Magnesian limestone hills that dominate the eastern part of County Durham.
 The Magnesian Limestone area has extensive evidence of Neolithic woodland clearances.

-About three miles to the south near Houghton-le-Spring and possibly linked to Hasting Hill is Copt Hill, a prominent Neolithic burial site with trees growing from within.
+About three miles to the south of Hasting Hill, near Houghton-le-Spring and possibly linked to the Hasting Hill site is Copt Hill, a prominent Neolithic burial site with trees growing from within.
 It has traces of activity going back to Mesolithic times.
 The site is known locally as the Seven Sisters.
-Just to its east, Warden Law forms the highest point in the area and hosts a barrow tumulus that contained the burial of a woman and child.
+Not far to its east, Warden Law forms the highest point in the area and hosts a barrow tumulus that contained the burial of a woman and child.

 c2500BC – Northumberland’s Cup and Ring Enigma